 Line a plate with wax paper.
 In a small, microwave-safe bowl (I used a custard cup), combine peanut butter chips, peanut butter and butter.
 Microwave for 30 seconds.
 Stir until smooth.
 Spoon the peanut butter mixture onto the wax paper lined plate.
 I spooned it into a 2 inch wide line, but do it any way you like.
 Place in refrigerator to firm up.
 This takes about 30 minutes.

-Meanwhile, make very, very, complicated dough.
+Meanwhile, make very, very, complicated (just kidding) dough.
 In a medium size microwave-safe mixing bowl, melt the butter.
 Stir in the cake mix, brown sugar and 2 tablespoons egg.
 At this point, the dough might be too warm to add the chocolate chips, so chill it for about 20 minutes then stir in the chips.

 Preheat oven to 350 degrees F and have ready a parchment or Silpat lined cookie sheet.
 I think an ungreased sheet would work too.